HackRVA/badge2024/BADGE-APP-HOWTO.md

 ```

 You can get a timestamp of the last button press, or reset the timestamp
 of the last button pressed.
-I believe these are used to implement the
+You can periodically call
-screensaver feature.
+button_reset_last_input_timestamp() to suppress the screensaver, if you need to.

 ```
 	unsigned int button_last_input_timestamp(void);